HL7/davinci-deqm/input/pagecontent/StructureDefinition-gaps-composition-deqm-intro.md

 1. The organization that is responsible for ongoing maintenance of the gaps in care report
 1. Reference to detected issue for a measure using the [DEQM Gaps In Care DetectedIssue Profile]

+Note:  The date range for the Gaps in Care report is specified using the period element in the [DEQM Individual MeasureReport Profile].

 <!-- ### Examples-->

 <!--{% include list-simple-organizations.xhtml %} -->